rickchong/diamond-analysis/diamond_analysis.md

 \newpage
 ##Inventory distribution by cut
 When comparing by cut, I realize that there is a significant difference between both retailers.
-It seems like almost all diamonds at BrilliantEarth.com are "Super Ideal".
+Almost all diamonds at brilliantearth.com are "Super Ideal".
 As mentioned previously, the highest quality for cut per GIA is "Ideal".
-However, in recent years, retailers have started to differentiate themselves by selecting better diamonds within the "Ideal" population and market them as "Super Ideal" premium grade diamonds (e.g. Bluenile introduces its own "Astor Ideal" in 2017).
-Naturally, "Super Ideal" demands higher price and could be a recent marketing innovation in the industry to generate better margin.
-BrilliantEarth could be using this as a key differentiation point to compete with a big retailer like BlueNile.com
+However, in recent years, retailers have started to differentiate themselves by selecting better diamonds within the "Ideal" population and marketing them as "Super Ideal" premium grade diamonds (e.g. Bluenile introduces its own "Astor Ideal" in 2017).
+Naturally, "Super Ideal" demands higher price and generates better margin.
+Brilliantearth.com could be using this as a key differentiation point to compete with a big retailer like bluenile.com.

 ```r